Skip to main content

 Step 1: Cleaning

-Clean your plastic furniture thoroughly before varnishing and remove greasy residues completely.
-MissPompadour To Clean does the job perfectly.
-Afterwards, you only need to wipe with water and let the surface dry well.
+Thoroughly clean your plastic furniture before painting, removing all greasy residue.
+MissPompadour To Clean is perfect for this.
+Then, simply wipe with water and let the surface dry completely.

-Before you paint a plastic garden bench or table, you do not have to sand the garden furniture.
-You should only do this if old paint is flaking off.
-Very smooth plastic can be lightly roughened with fine sandpaper or a Sanding Pad.
-This makes the varnish adhere even better.
+Before you paint your plastic garden bench or table, you don't need to sand it.
+Only sand if old paint is peeling off.
+You can lightly roughen very smooth plastic with fine sandpaper or a sanding fleece.
+This helps the paint adhere even better.

-For optimal adhesion, apply a good covering coat of MissPompadour To Bond & Blocken primer with a very clean brush.
-Allow the primer to dry for at least 3 hours.
+For optimum adhesion, first apply a good-coverage layer of MissPompadour To Bond & Block primer with a very clean brush.
+Then, let the primer dry for at least 3 hours.

-Now apply the varnish layers with another brush - as many as you like until you are happy with the result.
-Two coats are usually enough.
-After about two hours drying time, you can start the next coat with a varnish roller or brush.
-If you want to paint large areas such as a plastic garden table or hard-to-reach places, you can use a paint spray gun.
+Now, apply coats of paint with another brush – as many as you need until you're happy with the result.
+Two coats are usually sufficient.
+After about two hours of drying time, you can apply the next coat with a paint roller or brush.
+If you're painting large surfaces like a plastic garden table or hard-to-reach areas, a paint spray gun can be a great option.

-Professional tip: To Paint, find a place that is as shady as possible and protected from dust and wind.
+Pro tip: Choose a painting spot that's as shady as possible and protected from dust and wind.

 Step 5: Curing